On Deepfake Voice Detection -- It's All in the Presentation: A Guide to Realistic Deepfake Data

 This collection resulted in a total of 2,263 phone calls segments, of which 1,120 contained spoof attacks (either injected or replayed).
 The recordings were segmented into clips of 20 seconds of net speech.
 Despite its small size, to our knowledge this dataset still represents the most realistic and diversified dataset that has been studied so far.

 The Fraud Academy dataset was completely held out from all deepfake detection model training and development steps, allowing us to test a model's ability to generalize and real-world effectiveness.

-\textbf{Data Category 4 (Augmented) - vocoder-synthesized data} is used only to augment training datasets, and was developed by processing bonafide human speech using neural vocoder~\cite{wang23vocoders} and codec~\cite{xie2024codecfake} augmentation. i.e. "pseudo-spoof" data was created at scale by using the same components at the core of TTS algorithms.
+\textbf{Data Category 4 (Augmented) - vocoder-synthesized data} is only used to augment training datasets, done by processing bonafide human speech using neural vocoder~\cite{wang23vocoders} and codec~\cite{xie2024codecfake} augmentation. i.e. ``pseudo-spoof'' waveform data was created at scale by using the same components at the core of TTS algorithms.
 We used the HIFI-GAN~\cite{hifigan}, WaveGrad~\cite{wavegrad} and WaveNet~\cite{wavenet} vocoders, as well as the Encodec~\cite{defossez2022highfi} and Vocos~\cite{siuzdak2023vocos} codecs.